-If a debtor dies or is deemed incompetent, the debtor's executor, administrator, or guardian must file a statement of that fact with the court and must immediately serve the statement on the trustee if there is one, or on the United States trustee if no trustee has been appointed.
+If a debtor dies or is deemed incompetent, the debtor's executor, administrator, counsel or guardian must file a statement of that fact and, if applicable, a Certificate of Death with the court and must immediately serve the statement and Certificate of Death on the trustee if there is one, or on the United States trustee if no trustee has been appointed.
+The statement of that fact and a Certificate of Death filed and served shall comply with LR 9037.